Rainbow flag (LGBTQ): Origin

-Gilbert Baker, born in 1951 and raised in Parsons, Kansas, had served in the US Army between 1970 and 1972.
-After an honorable discharge, Baker taught himself to sew.
-In 1974, Baker met Harvey Milk, an influential gay leader, who later challenged Baker to devise a symbol of pride for the gay community.
-The original gay pride flags flew at the San Francisco Gay Freedom Day Parade celebration on June 25, 1978.
-Prior to that event, the Pink triangle had been used as a symbol for the LGBT community, despite representing a dark chapter in the history of homosexuality.
-The Nazi regime had used the pink triangle to identify and stigmatize men interned as homosexuals in the concentration camps.
-Rather than relying on a Nazi tool of oppression, the community sought a new inspiring symbol.
+Gilbert Baker was an American artist and activist known for designing the rainbow flag.
+Born in 1951 in Parsons, Kansas, Baker served in the United States Army from 1970 to 1972.
+After his discharge, he learned to sew and became involved in the gay rights movement in San Francisco.

+Influenced by his friend and gay rights activist, Harvey Milk, Baker adopted Milk’s call for openness and truth among gay people.
+He saw the flag as a direct way to express presence and identity.
+At the urging of filmmaker Arthur J. Bressan Jr., Baker created the rainbow flag to serve as a symbol for the movement.

+The first flags appeared on June 25, 1978, during the San Francisco Gay Freedom Day Parade celebration.

-A close friend of Baker's, independent filmmaker Arthur J. Bressan Jr., pressed him to create a new symbol at "the dawn of a new gay consciousness and freedom".
-According to a profile published in the Bay Area Reporter in 1985, Baker "chose the rainbow motif because of its associations with the hippie movement of the Sixties but he notes that the use of the design dates all the way back to ancient Egypt."
+According to a profile published in the Bay Area Reporter in 1985, Baker "chose the rainbow motif because of its associations with the hippie movement of the Sixties but he notes that the use of the design dates all the way back to ancient Egypt".
 People have speculated that Baker was inspired by the Judy Garland song "Over the Rainbow" (Garland being among the first gay icons), but when asked, Baker said that it was "more about the Rolling Stones and their song 'She's a Rainbow'".
-Baker was likely influenced by the "Flag of the Races" (with five horizontal stripes: red, white, brown, yellow, and black) popular among the World peace and Hippie movement of the 1960s.
+Baker was likely influenced by the "Brotherhood Flag" (with five horizontal stripes to represent different races: red, white, brown, yellow, and black) popular among the world peace movement and hippie movement of the 1960s.

 The first rainbow flags commissioned by the fledgling pride committee were produced by a team that included artist Lynn Segerblom.
 Segerblom was then known as Faerie Argyle Rainbow; according to her, she created the original dyeing process for the flags.
 Thirty volunteers hand-dyed and stitched the first two flags for the parade.
 The original flag design had eight stripes, with a specific meaning assigned to each of the colors:

 The two flags originally created for the 1978 parade were believed lost for over four decades, until a remnant of one was discovered among Baker's belongings in 2020.